amira7190/E-commerce/README.md

 113- show ads in home page
 114- updating function
 115- Make The Ulitimate Get All Function
 116- Make The Ulitimate Get All Function  2
+117- added parent category